Marcin-The-Pythonist/Jobs_in_Poland/README.md

 <h1>How to use</h1>
-1. Download both files<br>
+<h3>Within IDE</h3><br>
-2. import graph function from Jobs_in_poland.py<br>
+1. import graph function from Jobs_in_poland.py<br>
-3. Call the function with 2 arguments: The language in which the plot will be rendered and the city's name<br>
+2. Call the function with 2 arguments: The language in which the plot will be rendered and the city's name<br>
+<h3>In the Command Prompt</h3><br>
+1. Run the run.py file followed by two arguments: The language in which the plot will be rendered and the city's name.
+A whitespace must separate arguments.
+Please don't use a comma.
 <h3>Dependencies:</h3>
 <ul>
    <li>Pandas</li>